Skip to main content

 • If source uses *, target must also use * (and vice versa)

-• For registry types, the target must exist in the game's registries — otherwise the remap is skipped with a warning
+• For registry types, the target must exist in the game's registries — a warning is logged if it's not found at validation time, but injection is still attempted (modded targets may not be registered yet during early validation)

 {